Hartlepool United: John Hughes sees hope of avoiding drop

 When Hughes took over in December, Pools had only won once in all competitions, but the former Hibernian and Falkirk boss has galvanised the squad.

-Victory over Sheffield United in December ended a run of 23 games without a win in all competitions and since then the Victoria Park club have only lost twice in eight.
+ended a run of 23 games without a win in all competitions and since then the Victoria Park club have only lost twice in eight.